silnrsi/font-awami/documentation/source/dev03_interfaces.md

 - .benn - beh that occurs before a final noon
 - .behg - beh that occurs before a final heh-goal
 - .bere - beh that occurs before a final reh
-- .beF - final beh (standard; an alternate final beh uses .beM2)
+- .beF - final beh (standard; there is an alternate final beh that uses .beM2)
 - .by - bariyeh (final)
 - .ch - final chotiyeh (two interfaces)
 - .fe - feh (and medial qaf)